There is currently no vaccine to prevent coronavirus disease 2019 (COVID-19). The best way to prevent illness is to avoid being exposed to the virus.

 - If soap and water are not available, use an alcohol-based hand sanitizer with at least 60% alcohol.

 - Avoid close contact with people who are sick, and stay home when you are sick.

 Do I need to wear a face mask?

-U.S. Centers for Disease Control (CDC) recommended that people should wear cloth face coverings (whether sick or not) when they are in a public setting where it is difficult to keep six feet away from others (e.g., grocery stores and pharmacies).
+In addition, the U.S. Centers for Disease Control (CDC) recommends that people should wear cloth face coverings (whether sick or not) when they are in a public setting where it is difficult to keep six feet away from others (e.g., grocery stores and pharmacies).
 Residents should continue to abide by social distancing guidelines, local orders, and conduct proper hand washing.